Frequently Asked Questions

 Where Wikipedia is concerned, this is a symptom of the greater problem we have in the West where the Western way of doing things is the default and everything else is suspect.
 Call it white washing, call it bias, call it xenophobia, call it whatever you want.
 Because it's more difficult to "prove" in a scientific setting that is not designed with the principles of Traditional Chinese Medicine in mind, acupuncture must be pseudoscience.
 Like your physician, because randomized and double-blinded clinical studies have a hard time controlling for the importance of practitioner involvement and individualization of treatment, the editors at Wikipedia have decided that it must be a bunch of quackery.
 Traditional Chinese Medicine and its practice of acupuncture wasn't developed in the same culture or foundational observations that allopathic medicine was.
 Expecting acupuncture and TCM and other traditional and indigenous healing arts to be able to be "proven" or "disproven" using the principles developed under a Western paradigm alone is... well... a lot of adjectives come to mind, but let's go with self-centered and generally not a well-informed practice.
 And while anecdotal evidence may not carry as much weight as "real science" under the Western medical paradigm, it's still evidence (and there's an awful lot of it where traditional and indigenous healing arts are concerned for it to just be ignored because it's anecdotal).
 Side note: I'd like to take this opportunity to pass along what the school librarian was careful to remind us of while I was in acupuncture school: Wikipedia is not a scholarly resource.
 It's not an encyclopedia.
 It's not a peer-reviewed journal.
 It's a website that acts as a clearing house of both verified information and opinion with moderators that decide what information stays and what information goes, without any guarantee that hey have any sort of background that would qualify them to make the decisions they make.
 Acupuncturists have been trying for decades to submit corrections and link clinical studies that demonstrate the efficacy of acupuncture as real medicine, and have been silenced and had their corrections reversed for decades.
 I'm sure those moderators are super nice people, though.

 As to whether or not you should continue coming in for acupuncture...
 You are in charge of your health.
 It's ultimately your decision to continue coming for acupuncture or not.
 You're allowed to make decisions on what kind of treatments you want to pursue in every aspect of your health journey, be it declining to have that surgery to fix your L5-S1 disc herniation, opting to go ahead with that breast augmentation surgery because it might just help you feel happier in your body, or choosing to take narcotic painkillers for the rest of your life rather than having an acupuncturist work on you once a month.
 You, and you alone, are the author of your story.
-Don't let any doctor, web site, or acupuncturist tell you otherwise.
+Don't let any doctor, web site, or acupuncturist tell you otherwise (but do please keep in mind that we all are trained to help you make the best decisions possible, and that we do honestly care about your outcomes being as fantastic as they possibly can be!).